nirebu/nirebu-2019/README.md

 ### Vuex integration

-I want to make the process to grab the blog posts (correlating the slugs to the filenames) more robust storing them in the Vuex store, so I can said data to display a blog posts list without having to fetch read the file system again.
+I want to make the process to grab the blog posts (correlating the slugs to the filenames) more robust storing them in the Vuex store, so I can use said data to display a blog posts list without having to read the file system again.
 Also, I will be able to decouple the slugs from the filenames.

 ### Latest articles component